classiebit/anofie-pro-docs/resources/docs/1.0/social-sharing.md

 **We've changed the whole sharing algorithm and logic.**

 > {success} And the best part is, you can share the message in any language (yess!!!
-ANY LANGUAGE).
+WE MEAN ANY LANGUAGE).